Blogs: What's In My Bag

-The most common question photographers get asked is "What type of camera system do you have?".
-The truth is any modern-day camera system can produce great images, and I believe the best photographs come from personal vision, dedication, composition, patience, and a passion for what you are doing.
+The most common question photographers get asked is "What type of camera do you have?".
+The truth is any modern-day camera system can produce great images.
+The best photographs come from personal vision, dedication, composition, patience, and passion for what you are doing.
 The equipment is important, but it’s a distant second to your own artistic approach to photography.
 Having said that, I do try to keep up with the latest and greatest technology within reason.
 Since some people seem genuinely interested in what I own, I decided to write a blog and list all my current equipment.

 So what is the best nature photography camera?
 There is no clear cut answer, and it depends on what you shoot.
 Wildlife shooters will have a different set of criteria than landscape shooters.
 Nearly all shooting professionals these days fall into either the Nikon, Sony, or Canon crowd.
 For the record, I'm a Nikon guy.
 I've always owned Nikon camera bodies and Nikkor lenses and see no reason to change.
 But instead of simply providing a list of my equipment, I thought it might be more beneficial to describe why I own these products and when I use them.

 This is my primary camera body.
 I’ve always used full-frame Nikon bodies, and when this whopping 45.7MP camera was made available, I jumped all over it.
 The thing that really sold me on this camera was the sensor, which has very little noise even at high ISO settings.
 For astrophotographers, this was a game changer.
 The other improvements I really enjoy are in-camera focus stacking and mobile viewfinder.

 Backup camera body.
 This was my go-to camera body for several years prior to the D850.
 It’s a great camera but has been relegated to my backup since I upgraded to take advantage of the improved sensor and extra pixels the D850 gives me.